 Transcriptionists, take note: don’t ignore your hands!

 It’s no secret that a transcriptionist’s typing speed is directly related to income.
-However, the time you spend typing is also directly related to the probability you’ll
+However, the time you spend typing is also directly related to the probability you’ll get carpal tunnel syndrome.
+It seems like you can’t have one without the other.

 But you can.

 Overcome the tangled bond between typing speed and carpal tunnel by doing something very simple.
+Stretching exercises!

 In fact, stretching exercises for your hands are the best remedy to avoid hand pain and carpal tunnel syndrome when typing.